 Research evidence-informed progression toolkits for key concepts in science include:

 - appropriately-sequenced steps for learning progression

 - diagnostic questions that provide evidence of learning and of common misunderstandings

 The BEST resources (age 11-16)

 Publication of resources

-Teaching and learning resources will be added on a topic-by-topic basis throughout 2018 and 2019.
+Teaching and learning resources will be added on a topic-by-topic basis.
 The resources are being developed based on careful consideration of the best available research evidence on learning pathways, common student misunderstandings, and effective teaching approaches.

 Read more about how BEST can help you develop evidence-based practice in the classroom, using research-informed resources to test and consolidate students' understanding of key concepts in science.

 Download an introductory presentation about BEST, with speaker notes.

 How can BEST help you work towards the recommendations of the Education Endowment Foundation’s Improving Secondary Science report?

 An introduction to using diagnostic questions to provide evidence of learning, diagnose misunderstandings and inform what happens next.